 This means that I couldn't speak Spanish then when I needed the translator and still can't.

-Browse the following links to other content related to the term 'Mixed Conditionals' from the 'General' vocabulary category:
+Browse the following links to other content related to the term 'Mixed Conditionals' from the 'General' grammar category: